-The detailed history and description of the site is contained in Cardinal Freeman Village Heritage Management Strategy, prepared by Graham Brooks and Associates in 2009, to accompany the Concept Plan application for this site.
+This Report assesses the likely heritage impact of the proposal.
+The detailed history and description of the site is contained in Cardinal Freeman Village Heritage Precinct Conservation Management Plan, prepared by Graham Brooks and Associates in 2009, to accompany this application.